Circus (2000 film): Plot

-Con artists Leo (John Hannah) and Lily (Famke Janssen) are partners both in work and in life.
+Con artists Leo and Lily are partners both in work and in life.
 Lily wants to get out of the racket and settle down in a nice place somewhere far away.
 Leo agrees, saying that within a week they should have enough to leave for good.

-Leo's cousin Bruno (Brian Conley) is having a problem with his casino losing money.
+Leo's cousin Bruno is having a problem with his casino losing money.
 He wants Leo to run it.
 But he hates Leo and wants to get rid of him.

-Further complicating Leo's life is Julius (Peter Stormare) who has asked Leo to kill his wife, Gloria.
+Further complicating Leo's life is Julius who has asked Leo to kill his wife, Gloria.
 Only when it comes time to be paid, Julius, who has Leo committing the murder on tape, confesses he does not have a wife; he paid a woman to pretend to be his wife.
 Julius wants 500,000 in pounds, otherwise, he will release the tape to the authorities.

 Then Moose shows up and he is looking for a woman who is the love of his life.
 Her name is Gloria.
 He asks if Leo could help him find her and Leo reluctantly agrees.

 Finally, there's Troy, a loan shark.
 Leo owes him a lot of money, but he has lost it all at the track.
 Troy is getting increasingly impatient and violent as he does not like to be kept waiting on his money.

 Evidence is piling up that Lily is working a con on Leo.
 With all these problems, it does not look as if Leo will survive the week.